Alexa Built-in Badging Program

 Submit your product for testing and certification

 Testing and certification for Alexa Built-in products consists of four test categories: Functional, UX evaluation, Music, and Acoustic (far-field) testing.
-Additional testing is conducted for key features such as Multi-room Music.
+Conduct the required additional testing for key features, such as Multi-room Music.

-Before submitting your product for Amazon testing, your team must undergo Self-testing and third-party security review.
-Once security and self-test results have been received and approved by Amazon, you can submit your product for Amazon testing and certification.
+Before submitting your product for Amazon testing, your team must undergo Self-testing and an independent security review.
+After Amazon receives and approves your security and self-test results, you can submit your product for Amazon testing and certification.

-After your product successfully completes the testing and certification process, it will be approved for launch and will advance to the eligibility verification phase of the Alexa Built-in badging program.
+After your product completes the testing and certification process, Amazon should approve your product for launch, and your product advances to the eligibility verification phase of the Alexa Built-in badging program.

 Display the Alexa Built-in badge on Amazon.com

-Once your product meets the eligibility requirements described above, the Alexa Built-in badge will automatically be applied on Amazon.com product details pages for the ASINs you specified on your certification intake form.
+After your product meets the ABI eligibility requirements, Amazon automatically applies the Alexa Built-in badge to the Amazon.com product details pages for the ASINs you specified on your certification intake form.

-If your ASIN has changed or a new ASIN has been created for your badged product, contact email@example.com with the new ASIN and date of certification.
+If your ASIN has changed or a new ASIN was created for your badged product, contact firstname.lastname@example.org with the new ASIN and date of certification.

-If you have received confirmation from Amazon that your product has been certified with a specific ASIN, but the badge is not appearing on Amazon.com, please contact firstname.lastname@example.org with the ASIN and date of certification.
+If you have received confirmation from Amazon that your product was certified with a specific ASIN, but the badge doesn't appear on Amazon.com, contact email@example.com with the ASIN and date of certification.

 Add the badge to your marketing materials